This is one of the simplest blocks possible, consisting of four small units; two half square triangle units, and two four-square units

 If the little blocks are arranged in groups of four, with the diagonals circling round in each set, then this is the effect:

-I love the dark green fabric in this quilt – if you look carefully, it has ducks on it, so I named this “Ducks in Rings”.
+I chose just two fabrics for this sample – the dark green fabric in this quilt has ducks on it, so I named this “Ducks in Rings”.

 However, if the blocks are arranged all the same way round within the sets of four, and the sets rotated so that the diagonals radiate out from the centre, a completely different effect is obtained:

-This “scrappy” little quilt was made with the fabric left over from my favourite bed quilt “Solitaire“.
+This “scrappy” little quilt was made with the fabric left over from my favourite bed quilt “Solitaire” (as was Eva’s Star shown earlier).

 And, this variation, in which the four square units are rotated so that the Light squares run down the diagonal, is known as Buckeye Beauty:

-On an antique quit I own, the blocks are arranged in groups of four – giving yet another possibility:
+On an antique quilt I own, the blocks are arranged in groups of four – giving yet another possibility:

-This pattern is available for you to buy as a download.
+This pattern is available for you to buy as a download from my online shop.

 - quick-piecing instructions to make the blocks quickly and easily